Documentation šŸ“–

 guard

 Protects the decorated child from Running if another Guard with the same specified token is already guarding (Running) that token.
-Guarding is global for all of the Behaviour Trees running for the same agent.
+The token is a blackboard variable and therefore the scope of the Guard is the same as the scope of the variable used for the token.
+So depending on the token target blackboard variable the scope of the Guard can be graph, gameobject or even global.

 • Success: When the child returns Success.